 Medicine is generally considered the most competitive course in the UK, thus applications require a great deal of commitment from both domestic and international students.
 Understanding exactly what medical school involves can really help you decide whether it’s right for you and give you the very best chance of securing a place at the school of your choice.

-What are the best Universities for Medicine in the UK?
+What are the Best Universities for Medicine in the UK?

 There are lots of ways to rank courses at different universities - including facilities, student satisfaction, research and teaching scores, and their overall reputation.
 A good place to start is the, which in 2025 had the following top 10: